 Carlsbad

 You’re getting closer to San Diego now, as you carry on driving south along the coastal highway.
+This means the beaches are getting more dramatic and this is one of the reasons I love this drive so much!

 The views are spectacular and the scenery is dramatic, and you’ll be pulling over to constantly take pictures or just admire the beauty.